Quick Answer

 This is where teams get into trouble.
 They may improve retries or messaging, recover some cash, and still face messy reconciliation, confused support cases, or disputed account status.
 The failure mode is not always low recovery.
 It can also be weak auditability, duplicate actions after repeated payment events, or customer trust damage when an account gets restricted even though payment was later fixed.

-There is also no universal template to copy.
-Approaches and legal boundaries vary across countries, so a policy that feels routine in one market may need different controls somewhere else.
-The goal of this guide is narrower and more useful.
-It will help you choose an approach that improves failed-payment recovery and involuntary churn outcomes while keeping your books accurate, your evidence trail clean, and your customer experience defensible.
-This pairs well with our guide on Best Merch Platforms for Creators Who Want Control and Compliance.
+There is no universal template to copy.
+Approaches and requirements vary across countries, so a policy that feels routine in one market may need different controls in another.
+The goal of this guide is narrower and more useful: help you choose an approach that improves failed-payment recovery and involuntary churn outcomes while keeping your books accurate, your audit trail clean, and the customer experience clear.

 Choose the dunning setup your team can explain end to end across product, engineering, and finance, not the one with the strongest marketing claim.